Karthiknaya/Assignment/README.md

 8) check response below and also Ensure that database formed in MongoDB Compass

-To Update Delete time
+To Update Delete time.

-in Postman
+In Postman

-1) select Delete and add url http://localhost:3000/contact/:id
+1) select Delete Method and add url http://localhost:3000/contact/:id

 2) attach success message in JSON data and submit.